-Cat's generally aren't thought of as pets one trains but anyone whose kitten has scratched the furniture knows some behavior just isn't acceptable.
-Unlike dogs which must be house broken, most of what goes into training a cat is discouraging unwanted behavior like climbing up on counters.
+Cat's generally aren't thought of as pets that can be trained, but anyone whose kitten has scratched the furniture knows that some behavior just isn't acceptable.
+Unlike dogs, who must be housebroken, most of what goes into training a cat is discouraging unwanted behavior.
 An important part of training your cat is rewarding good behavior and discouraging bad behavior.
-It may take some time, but these tips and tricks can help your cat understand (and stop) her inappropriate behaviors.
+It may take some time, but these tips and tricks can help your cat understand (and stop) their inappropriate behavior.

 How to Discourage Bad Behavior in Cats